Funding Opportunities

 • Yearly award payments are made in two annual $32,500 installments, based on RAC reviewed and designated ‘satisfactory’ project, financial progress reports, and relevant fund availability to the research goals.

-• Announcement for Letters of Intent (LOI) will be made in September 2023 with the LOI due to CFRI on November 3, 2023 11:59 p.m.
-EDT for two-year postdoctoral research fellowships with up to $65,000 per year in basic, clinical or translational research related to cystic fibrosis.
-Based on recommendation of the Research Advisory Committee, select applicants will be invited to submit full proposals which are due February 9, 2024 11:59 p.m.
-EDT.
+• Announcement for Letters of Intent (LOI) will be made in September with the LOI due to CFRI in November for two-year postdoctoral research fellowships with up to $65,000 per year in basic, clinical or translational research related to cystic fibrosis.
+Based on recommendation of the Research Advisory Committee, select applicants will be invited to submit full proposals which will be due in February of the coming year.

 • Up to $65,000 per year will be awarded to a research institution in the United States to support a principal investigator, who in turn appoints a postdoctoral research fellow.
 Of particular interests are projects that are original, probing and/or pioneering a new approach to a therapy or cure.